Skip to main content

 Henry’s sister, Clara J Smith, married Thomas G Perry in 1939 in Camberwell.
 In September 1939 they were living at 32 Hamilton Street, Deptford, Lewisham.
 Thomas was a general labourer.

 In September 1939, Henry’s mother, Clara Smith, was away from London, hop picking in Kent.
 She was living in a Hop Picker’s Hut at Swarling, Petham.
 With her was her daughter Nellie and an unnamed child who was probably her youngest child, Thomas.
 Clara’s married sister, Elizabeth Sarah Nayler, was living in the next hut with another unnamed child.
-It is thought that at this time Henry Smith and his father were living at 25 Cardiff House, Camberwell.
+At this time Henry Smith and his father were living at 25 Cardiff House, Camberwell.
 Henry (Snr) was working as a Builder’s labourer and 16 year old Henry (Jnr) was a Steelworks Labourer.
 There is a suggestion that there was another, unnamed child present.

 Sadly, Henry Smith was killed in action on 19 November 1944 in the Netherlands.